Mar Thoma Syrian Church: Mar Thoma Metropolitans

 The excommunication of Reformist bishops and their followers by the Syriac Orthodox Patriarch in 1875, the Synod of 1876 (Mulanthuruthy) and the Royal Court Verdict of 1889 were turning points in the history of the Malankara Syrian Church of Malabar.
 The Reformist (Metran) faction continued to consecrate bishops to the Malankara See without the consent of Patriarch as they claimed Malankara church is independent of the Syrian Church.
 Before the death of Malankara Metropolitan Mathews Athanasius, he consecrated Thomas Athanasius as Suffragan bishop of Malankara Church.
 Following the death of Mathews Athanasius, the suffragan succeeded as the Metropolitan of the Malankara See in 1877 which led to a schism in the Malankara church.
 Those who supported reformation loyally followed the Malankara Metropolitan who was legally evicted from the Malankara Syrian Church.
 He died in 1893 without consecrating a successor and suggesting a new name for the church.
 The Metropolitan of Malabar Independent Syrian Church stepped in and consecrated Titus Mar Thoma as the new bishop.

-For the consecrations, from 1917 onward bishops from other churches were invited as guests.
-But the consecration was done only by the Metropolitan and was assisted as a witness by the other Bishops of the Mar Thoma Church and of the Malabar Independent Syrian Church.
+The Mar Thoma Syrian Church usually follow the traditional West Syriac episcopal consecration practice, by which only the presiding bishop or Mar Thoma Metropolitan lays hands on the bishop-elect.
+Participation as co-consecrators is effectuated while bestowing the pastoral staff.
+For that, the bishops of the Malabar Independent Syrian Church, Church of South India and Tamil Evangelical Lutheran Church have historically joined the Mar Thoma Metropolitan.